SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-5-control-control-we-must-have-control.markdown

 So at this point in the SilverXNA series we now have our XNA game running with Silverlight side by side and all’s well, but surely we can use a but more muscle out of this thing, well yes we can.

-So in this section were going to add a few more elements to the game transferred from the XNA project where implementing these controls would be a fair amount of work and doing it in Silverlight is more like a 5 minute job and a bit of design work.&nbsp; It is all about making our job easier and you do not just have to stop with what I got here.
+So in this section were going to add a few more elements to the game transferred from the XNA project where implementing these controls would be a fair amount of work and doing it in Silverlight is more like a 5 minute job and a bit of design work.
+It is all about making our job easier and you do not just have to stop with what I got here.

-You may have noticed (actually I did not until my daughter pointed it out) that we actually lost some of the game in the last article namely the screen overlays for winning, loosing and dying, this is because they were implemented in the HUD drawing section of the code originally, my guess is this was done so to centralise all the asset loading or it could have just been tacked on later.&nbsp; So now we are going to implement these with a bit more flash in Silverlight.
+You may have noticed (actually I did not until my daughter pointed it out) that we actually lost some of the game in the last article namely the screen overlays for winning, loosing and dying, this is because they were implemented in the HUD drawing section of the code originally, my guess is this was done so to centralise all the asset loading or it could have just been tacked on later.
+So now we are going to implement these with a bit more flash in Silverlight.

 On top of that I will go over some of the challenges of actually doing this and some firm choices you are going to have to make (ca not all be plain sailing!!)

 As usual full source for this chapter can be found [here on Codeplex](http://silverxna.codeplex.com/releases/view/72312):

-(Please excuse the XAML code sections here, just found out our syntax highlighter does not support XAML, so bear with me while I try to find a better work around.&nbsp; Currently looking at SyntaxHighlighter evolved which supposedly will support XAML but it is wordpress only so will need a little magic) \* Update, still working on it but I lost my changes to my version of the highlighter so I need to re-create it or else loose what I currently have working dagnamit!.
+(Please excuse the XAML code sections here, just found out our syntax highlighter does not support XAML, so bear with me while I try to find a better work around.
+Currently looking at SyntaxHighlighter evolved which supposedly will support XAML but it is wordpress only so will need a little magic) \* Update, still working on it but I lost my changes to my version of the highlighter so I need to re-create it or else loose what I currently have working dagnamit!.

 Follow along with the series here: